dfinity/candid/spec/Candid.md

 #### References

-For function and services reference values, the coercion relation checks whether the given types are actually subtypes of the expected type, and fails else:
+For function and services reference values, the coercion relation checks whether the given types are actually subtypes of the expected type, and fails otherwise:

 ```
 func <functype> <: func <functype'>